MIATA BUILD |

 We didn't have transponders on the cars, but it would not surprise me if I'd been in the 1:03 range.
 The car felt that good, and a number of my passengers commented that I gave them the ride of the weekend.

+Oh man, was that ever a good time.
+What a great little car. entry 759 - tags: track | | | August 24, 2010 - I spent part of the day replacing the differential.
 I'm going to try out a new unit that's a clutch-type instead of the Guru helical I have now.
 The car's tendency to spin an inside wheel on right turns should be abolished!

 Or should I say, the car's old tendency.
 At the Open House, I didn't have any trouble with that.
 I always had a passenger which does alleviate the problem - but likely more important, I was running a different spring setup with a lower ride height than usual.
 I also didn't have the rear sway connected, but I know I've run without it before.
 Interesting.
 It could have simply been the passenger and the fact that I've been driving other cars and taking lines that alleviate wheelspin.
 Anyhow, it'll be interesting to see how this new diff turns out.

 I've also pulled one of the front shocks off.
 Due to an assembly error on my part, it was leaking pretty badly at the track day and acting very poorly on right turns - maybe that was the secret!
 The good thing is that if an AFCO leaks, you can just refill it with the correct oil and it's as good as new.
-I have the oil, so I'll top it up and test the result on the track by Sept 4th at the latest.
+I have the oil, so I'll top it up and test the result on the track by Sept 4th at the latest. entry 760 - tags: suspension, differential | | | September 5, 2010 - Track day test!
+The good news?
+The new diff works beautifully.
+I could get on the power much earlier and get a solid drive off turns - left and right.
+It's a clutch-type diff.
+I had an idea this might be effective as the V8 cars from Flyin' Miata have shown an uncanny ability to hook up out of corners.
+On the first session, I managed a 1:03.796.
+That's nearly a full second off my personal best in the car.
+Now that is some serious progress!

 It wasn't without a cost, however.
 I found the handling of the car was difficult.
 In particular, I had trouble with corner entry understeer.
 It didn't seem to be there for that first session, but almost seemed to get worse as the day went on.
 I tried to drive around it and I tried to tune around it with shock settings and a stiffer rear sway.
 Interestingly, the sway bar change didn't seem to have any effect.
 I also found I couldn't get enough rear bias into the brakes - even with the rears turned up all the way, I'd still lock up the fronts too easily.